Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/2_Assemble_Smart_Car.rst

 Install motor bracket with M3*8.

-:red:`You can also attach this bracket to motor first.`
+:combo:`red font-bolder:You can also attach this bracket to motor first.`

 Step 2
 ----------------------------------------------------------------